 Did the CIA try to thwart the nation’s last investigation of President Kennedy’s assassination?

-“The CIA not only lied, it actively subverted the investigation,” says G. Robert Blakey, at left, the former general counsel of the House Select Committee on Assassinations (HSCA), which issued its report in 1979.
+“The CIA not only lied, it actively subverted the investigation,” says G. Robert Blakey, the former general counsel of the House Select Committee on Assassinations (HSCA), which issued its report in 1979.

-“It is time that either Congress or the Justice Department conducts a real investigation of the CIA,” Blakey continued.
+“It is time that either Congress or the Justice Department conducts a real investigation of the CIA,” Blakey said at a conference last month.
 “Indeed, in my opinion, it is long past time.”

 Blakey, shown at left, urged the National Archives and Records Administration (NARA) to comply promptly with a federal law unanimously passed by congress in 1992 requiring release of JFK records.